 - You may take medicines to treat symptoms such as shortness of breath and chest pain.

 - If you get a serious heart rhythm problem such as atrial fibrillation, you may take medicines to control your heart rate or rhythm and to prevent blood clots.
-Or you may get cardioversion, an electrical shock to return the heart to its normal rhythm.

 - If you are at high risk for sudden death from an arrhythmia, you may need an implantable cardioverter-defibrillator (ICD).
 An ICD is a small device like a pacemaker.
 It can prevent or stop dangerous heart rhythms.

 - If medicines don't work and your heart isn't pumping blood well, you might have a procedure to reduce the size of the overgrown part of your heart.
 The overgrown part can be removed with a surgery called myectomy.
 Or it can be destroyed by injecting alcohol into the artery that supplies that part of the heart.
 This procedure is called nonsurgical septal reduction, or alcohol septal ablation.